MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/real-time.md

 - [Connecting to the real-time API](#How-to-connect-directly-to-the-real-time-API?)

-## Real-time creation of activities on the unified customer profile
+## Real-time creation of activities

-This service lets you publish a new [activity](#pm-activities) from your source system to Customer Insights without having to wait for the next scheduled CI update.
+This service lets you publish a new [activity](#pm-activities) from your source system to a [unified customer profile](#pm-profiles) in Customer Insights, without having to wait for the next scheduled CI update.

 You can achieve this by building your own pipeline and connect directly to the Customer Insights real-time API.